What is PCIe 4.0?

 PCIe 5.0 and Beyond

-The PCIe 5.0 specification currently stands at version 0.9, with specification level 1.0 indicating final release.
-This means the next iteration is very nearly complete.
-According to PCI-SIG, the group responsible for PCIe releases, many PCIe Gen5 devices are already in development and should be on the market later in 2019.
-Electrical design adjustments are expected to reign in many of the signal integrity issues observed with PCIe Gen4.
-Customarily, PCIe 5.0 also promises full backwards compatibility and a transfer rate double that of PCI Express 4.0, or a phenomenal 32.0 GT/sec.
+The PCIe 5.0 specification final release was completed in May of 2019.
+According to PCI-SIG, the group responsible for PCIe releases, PCIe 5.0 has garnered an enthusiastic industry response, leading to accelerated hardware and test solution development cycles.
+The electrical improvements inherent to PCIe 5.0 have reigned in many of the signal integrity issues observed with PCIe Gen4.
+Customarily, PCIe Gen 5 also provides full backwards compatibility and a transfer rate doubling that of PCI Express 4.0, or a phenomenal 32.0 GT/sec.

 The wait for PCIe 4.0 may have been an unusually long one, but the giant leap forward has justified this prolonged gestation period.
-With PCIe 5.0 following closely behind, the demands on design and test professionals will continue unabated.
-Fortunately, the new generation of protocol analyzers and other versatile tools have proven worthy of the challenge, boding well for the next generation.
+With a continuous passing of the torch to PCIe 5.0, PCIe 6.0, and beyond, the demands on design and test professionals will continue unabated.
+Fortunately, a new generation of protocol analyzers and other versatile tools have proven worthy of the challenge, boding well for future generations.

 Discover PCIe 4.0 with VIAVI today!